 Choose Kingston's Publishing & the Creative Economy MA

-The publishing sector is the UK's largest creative industry, and is made up of a diverse range of print and digital products – from books and magazines to apps and databases.
+The publishing sector is the UK's largest creative industry and is made up of a diverse range of print and digital products – from books and magazines to apps and databases.
 The publishing sector has a combined turnover of around £20 billion, with more than 8,500 companies directly employing around 167,000 people.

-A diverse range of companies combine creativity, innovation and application with constantly evolving methods of production and distribution.
+A diverse range of companies combines creativity, innovation and application with constantly evolving methods of production and distribution.
 With the increasing digitalisation of products, it's a changeable and exciting time to be in this industry.

 If you are looking to enter the publishing industry, or are already in the industry and looking to enhance your career or start your own business, this course is ideal.

 This MA is cross-faculty, interdisciplinary, and extremely practical.
 You will learn to think creatively and analyse the current business and creative landscapes.

 You will take publishing modules in the Faculty of Arts and Social Sciences, and study creative economy modules with a wide range of other creative economy students in Kingston Business School.

 A mix of project work and formal assessments, including essays, case studies, reports and presentations, plus the final Personal Research Project (maximum 12,000 words).